Salary & benefits

 Neighbourhood police officers receive a competitive salary and a wide range of benefits.

-Salary – New police constables receive an average basic starting salary of £23,586 depending on their force.
+Salary – New police constables receive a basic starting salary between £24,177-£30,369 depending on their force.
 You could also receive location allowances of up to £6,735.
 The basic salary of a police constable can rise to £39,150 plus allowances in line with Home Office guidelines.

 Leave – You’ll start with 22 days paid annual holiday, rising to 30 days a year with length of service.
 This is on top of public holidays and an average of at least two rest days each working week.
 You can also expect other forms of leave including maternity, paternity and adoption leave and the option of taking a career break of up to five years.